andrewcooke/cosas/arduino/xqria/sampling.md

 quality (especially for percussion, which uses extreme high and low frequencies).

-An alternative to down-shifting rfequency is to increase tau by a corresponding amount.
+An alternative to down-shifting frequency is to increase tau by a corresponding amount.
 This will also affect either the lookup table width or, more likely, the down-sampling needed on lookup.

 Note added later: experiments show that only 1 bit of oversampling is possible with the current code (we cannot fill the buffer in time when all 4 voices are active).
-When development is (laegely) complete it would be worth seeing if performance tuning could extend this to 2 bits.
+When development is (largely) complete it would be worth seeing if performance tuning could extend this to 2 bits.